Sudeshna-Mohanta/MERN-Stack-/Backend/Class-1/notes.md

 3. Create a file name `index.js`
 4. Import the necessary modules :

-- `http` module for creating a a server.
+- `http` module for creating a server.
 - `fs` module for reading and writing files.

 5. Create a server using `http.createServer()` method.